adamxjohns/w251project/README.md

 # Building a Facial Recognition System at the Edge

-In this project, my team performed transfer learning on FaceNet at the edge using Nvidia Jetson TX2 for better user privacy and data security.
+In this project, we performed transfer learning on FaceNet at the edge using Nvidia Jetson TX2 for better user privacy and data security.
 This repo is forked from the [project main repo](https://github.com/adamxjohns/w251project) hosted by one of the teammate's GitHub.

+Team: Erik Hou, Joanna Yu, Yuze Chen, Adam Johns

 The [project white papar](https://github.com/adamxjohns/w251project/blob/master/w251%20final%20project%20report%20final.pdf)